 The goal of this project was to provide high-quality professional development centered on primary source instruction across the state of Indiana.
-Strands at the Indiana Council for the Social Studies (ICSS) 2018 conference focused on TPS training and primary sources based on civil rights.
-Regional workshops held after the 2018 conference trained more educators and pre-service teachers in TPS techniques and the use of resources from the Library of Congress.
-Teachers trained at these sessions presented in the TPS strand at the 2019 annual conference.
+Strands at the Indiana Council for the Social Studies (ICSS) conference focused on TPS training and primary sources based on civil rights.
+Regional workshops held after the conference trained more educators and pre-service teachers in TPS techniques and the use of resources from the Library of Congress.
+Teachers trained at these sessions presented in the TPS strand at the following year's conference.
 Materials produced through the grant were disseminated via a section devoted to grant activities and workshops on the ICSS website, panel presentations, and social media.

 Contact: Andrew Smith

 This award was granted to Indiana University's Center for the Study of Global Change and included the following cosponsors: Indiana University–Center on Congress, Geography Educators' Network of Indiana, and the Brown University Choices for the 21st Century program of the Watson Institute for International Studies.
 The skills of integrating primary sources from the Library of Congress were applied to the deliberation process as defined by the Integrating International and Civic Education Project.
 This project also broadened the use of digitized primary sources by Indiana teachers in general, particularly with regard to international topics.
-With the utilization of a train-the-trainer model, more than 125 teachers throughout the state of Indiana were impacted.
+With the utilization of a train-the-trainer model, teachers throughout the state of Indiana were impacted.

 Indiana University’s Center for the Study of Global Change was awarded a grant to build upon the experiences of those who participated in EDPUPS I. The TPS Midwest Region's Level I and Level II programs were used for personnel and instruction in the Integrating International and Civic Education (IICE) deliberation process.
-Twenty participants incorporated the use of primary sources to create learning experiences with an international focus that were presented to other participants and posted to relevant websites.
+Participants incorporated the use of primary sources to create learning experiences with an international focus that were presented to other participants and posted to relevant websites.

 Contact: N. Brian Winchester